PRIVACY POLICY

 SI may occasionally implement special features on the Site and additional privacy information may be posted.
 That privacy information, to the extent it conflicts with this Policy, will govern that particular feature.

-SECURITY AND DISPOSAL OF INFORMATION
+DISPOSAL OF INFORMATION

-In the event that SI destroys any documents containing PII during the course of its relevant Search Services, such destruction is accomplished in accordance with the approved document disposal rules formulated by the FTC.
-Any documents containing PII are deposited in secure containers for shredding and disposal by a vetted and bonded commercial shredding company.
+SI has a formal records retention and disposal policy.
+The majority of SI’s records are digitized.
+If SI destroys any documents containing PII during the course of its relevant Search Services, such destruction is accomplished in accordance with the approved document disposal rules formulated by the FTC.
 Unless legally required otherwise, it is SI’s policy to retain information in connection with our Search Services for a minimum of seven years.

 DATA BREACH NOTIFICATION